 Does every firm host an SLP?

 All of the Big 4 and national firms, plus some regional and local firms host SLPs.
 If a firm does not host an official SLP, they may still host a summer office visit/social event to stay connected with their recruits.
 Early in spring semester, a list of firms sponsoring SLPs will be posted on the SOA Blog and advertised in the ACCT Recruiting News & Events newsletter.
-The Summer Leadership Programs Blog thread will be updated each week during spring semester, so keep checking back.
+The SOA Blog will be updated each week during spring semester, so keep checking back.

 What is the benefit of attending an SLP?